Perturbative running of the topological angles: Implications

 The radiative instability of UV solutions to the strong CP problem is typically worse than naively expected, actually.
-First of all, arbitrary extensions of the Standard Model would necessarily feature new mass scales, and it is well-known that threshold corrections can affect the topological angles at tree and 1-loop order.
+First of all, arbitrary extensions of the Standard Model would necessarily feature new mass scales, and it is well-known that threshold corrections can affect the topological angles at tree and loop order.
+A recent discussion of these corrections in the context of CP-invariant models is given by \cite{Valenti:2021rdu} and in P-invariant models by \cite{deVries:2021pzl} (see \cite{deVries:2018mgf} for a model-independent qualitative assessment).
 What we want to stress here is another subtle effect: despite the fact that the beta function of $\theta$ is generically at 2-loop order, {\emph{physical}} phases typically renormalize at 1-loop.
 By {\emph{physical}} phases we mean those special combinations of the renormalized couplings, namely those combinations that are invariant under unitary rotations of the fields, that enter observables.
 We have seen that $\theta$ is not invariant under anomalous rotations of the fermions, see \eqref{thetaCP}, and therefore the {\emph{physical}} rescaling invariant quantity of interest must take the form \ba \bar\theta=\theta+f(\left\{\xi_i\right\}), \ea where $f$ is a model-dependent function.
 Here $\bar\theta$ is what we may call the physical, rescaling invariant ``topological" angle.
 When no $f$ with the required properties exists then no invariant can be built out of $\theta$ and that parameter is unphysical.
 The physical angle runs according to \ba \beta_{\bar\theta}=\beta_\theta+\frac{\partial f}{\partial\xi_i}\beta_{\xi_i}. \ea The symmetry properties of $\beta_{\bar\theta}$ are precisely the same as those of $\beta_{\theta}$.
 In particular, both must be proportional to the imaginary parts of the invariants $I^{AB}$.
 Yet, while $\beta_{\theta}$ and $\beta_{\xi_i}$ are polynomial in the couplings, it may happen that $\partial f/\partial\xi_i$ brings inverse powers of the $\xi_i$'s that are not compensated by $\beta_{\xi_i}$.
 In such a situation $\beta_{\bar\theta}$ develops negative powers of the couplings in front of the invariants $I^{AB}$, which in practice indicates that $\beta_{\bar\theta}$ arises at an order in perturbation theory that is lower compared to $\beta_{\theta}$.
 We will see explicitly below how this can occur in a concrete model.
 Importantly, the Standard Model turns out to be special even in this respect because this enhancement cannot appear.
 Indeed, adopting the standard definition $\bar\theta=\theta-{\rm Im}\,{\rm Tr}\,{\log}[{\cal Y}_u{\cal Y}_d]$, where ${\cal Y}_{u,d}$ denote the Standard Model couplings, we find $\beta_{\bar\theta}=\beta_\theta-{\rm Im}{\rm Tr}\left[{\cal Y}_u^{-1}\beta_{{\cal Y}_u}+{\cal Y}_d^{-1}\beta_{{\cal Y}_d}\right]$.
 Since by the accidental flavor symmetries $\beta_{\cal Y}=\beta_{\cal Y}' {\cal Y}$, for some polynomial $\beta_{\cal Y}'$, then $\beta_{\bar\theta}$ is made up of the very same polynomial structures of couplings as $\beta_{\theta}$.
 This fact for example ensures that the estimates of \cite{Ellis:1978hq,Khriplovich:1993pf} are robust.

 The faster renormalization group evolution of the physical theta angles and the presence of important threshold corrections put significant stress on whatever low energy theory emerges from possible UV solutions of the strong CP problem.
 Rather than carrying out a general analysis of the challenges these scenarios have to face, we find it convenient to discuss a simple representative model.